theckman/trigger-sms/README.md

 Requirements
 ------------
 The trigger SMS script requires the [Config::Irssi::Parser](http://search.cpan.org/~dhardison/Config-Irssi-Parser-0.0.4/lib/Config/Irssi/Parser.pod) module be installed and available.
-This module is used to parse the irssi configuration file to determine what irssi marks as a hilight.
+This module is used to parse the Irssi configuration file to determine what Irssi marks as a hilight.

 Installation
 ------------